Marine Conservation Zones

 Marine Conservation Zones (MCZs) are a new type of Marine Protected Area designation, arising from the Marine and Coastal Access Act 2009.

+Following a consultation into the designation of MCZs in English and non devolved waters, the Government recently announced the designation of the first 27 MCZs.
 Recommendations for a network of 127 MCZs in all English seas and offshore Welsh waters were published by Defra in September 2011.
 These areas had been recommended through a stakeholder led process which included representatives from all marine sectors - from fishermen and the aggregates industry to divers and boat-users.
 The process enabled everyone to have their say over where MCZs should be located and was based on the best available evidence.

 The Wildlife Trusts keenly contributed to this process and it is our view that these Marine Conservation Zones, when combined in a network with European Marine Sites and protected sites from the other devolved countries, would provide effective and meaningful protection for our marine environment.